Deploying Quarkus applications to OpenShift

 oc login -u myUsername (1)

-Alternatively, you may log in using the API token:
+Alternatively, you can log in by using the API token:

 oc login --token=myToken --server=myServerUrl

-Finally, you don’t need to use the OpenShift CLI at all.
+Finally, you do not need to use the OpenShift CLI at all.

 Instead, set the quarkus.kubernetes-client.api-server-url